-To get involved, contact any of the Curriculum Committee members:
+To get involved with the North American Wind Energy Academy’s (NAWEA’s) Education Initiative, contact any of the Curriculum Committee members:

 Jim Manwell (Chair), University of Massachusetts Amherst | Wind Energy Center